nvtkaszpir/3d-print/prusa-connect-proxy/README.md

-    make sure to define `[service::connect]` section as below, just make sure to replace `my-proxy-ip` with the address of the host that runs docker with nginx and `myRandomToken` with some token (no idea how to generate yet):
+    make sure to define `[service::connect]` section as below, just make sure to replace `my-proxy-ip` with the address of the host that runs docker with nginx, port to `8889` or `8890` depending on the printer's capabilities and `myRandomToken` with some token (no idea how to generate yet):

     ```ini